 What are the symptoms?

-Symptoms are often described as muscle aches but can include shooting or stabbing pain, limited flexibility and range of motion, or an inability to stand straight.
+Symptoms are often described as painful muscle aches or spasms but can include shooting or stabbing pain, limited flexibility and range of motion, or an inability to stand straight.

 What are the causes?

-Most cases of low back pain are due to strain on the bones, muscles, and ligaments of the spine.
-In some cases, however, low back pain can be due to such serious conditions as cancer or structural problems of the spine, which can cause nerve damage.
-Occasionally, lower back pain is due to a "slipped disk" (also called a herniated disk), in which one of the disks of cartilage that separates the vertebrae in the spine bulges out of place and presses on nerves.
-Often, a disk "slips" as a result of twisting while lifting, but the cause may not be identifiable.
+Most cases of low back pain are due to inflammation and irritation of nerves following strain or injury to the muscles and ligaments of the spine.
+In some cases, however, low back pain can be due to serious conditions, such as cancer or structural problems of the spine, which can cause nerve damage.
+Occasionally, lower back pain is due to a “slipped disk” (also called a herniated disk), in which one of the disks of cartilage that separates the vertebrae in the spine bulges out of place and presses on nerves.
+Often, a disk “slips” as a result of twisting while lifting, but the initial cause may not be identifiable.

-Simple preventive steps can help eliminate recurring back pain resulting from improper body mechanics or from other causes of back problems that don’t stem from injuries.
-Exercises that tone the back and maintaining proper posture are especially helpful.
+Simple preventive steps can help eliminate recurring back pain resulting from improper body mechanics or from other causes of back problems that don’t stem from structural injuries.
+Performing exercises that tone the back and maintaining proper posture are especially helpful.
 In addition, anyone with a tendency to develop back pain should learn to lift objects properly:

 - Bend your knees and squat to pick up an object